wp-plugins/wordbooker/readme.txt

 = Verson 2.0.0 30/09/2011 =
 - Major new release - too many changes to document here

 = version 1.0 :  02/01/2010 =
  - Base Release.

 == Upgrade Notice ==

+= 2.1.27 =
+Fixes problem with Fulltext index.
+Fixes problems with user settings getting lost.

+= 2.1.26 =
+New Schema validation process, other fixes and confirmed compatibility with Wordpress 3.5.1

+= 2.1.25 =
+A few minor bug fixes and confirmed compatibility with Wordpress 3.5

+= 2.1.24 =
+Fixes a problem with Version 2 of Jetpack

+= 2.1.21 =
+Changes to og:tag images.

 = 2.1.20 =
 Database problem with new installs fixed.